Pay Request Not Allowed To Be Approved

 Explanation:

 Normally, a status of Committed locks down the Items on the Commitment, allowing no more changes (unless through a Commitment Change Order).
 By default, such a status does not allow you to go back to an In Process status to make direct changes on the Commitment, so Spitfire allows you to create Pay Requests.
 However, Spitfire allows the DocTypeConfig | AllowUnpending rule to be turned on for any Doc type, including Commitments.
 When this rule is on, you can change the status of a Commitment from Committed back to In Process and make changes directly to the Items.
-Since Spitfire doesn’t know if you will changing the status and changing the Items or not (and therefore cannot enforce compliance and item caps), it prevents the approval of Pay Requests.
+Since Spitfire doesn’t know if you will changing the status and Items (and therefore cannot enforce compliance and item caps), it prevents the approval of Pay Requests.

 Additional Comments: